kartikahlawat/Taks-manager-/README.md

-Key Features:
+Key Features:CCC

-Resource Monitoring: Tracks CPU, memory, disk I/O, and network usage over time.
-Process Display: Lists the top active processes with details including PID, name, CPU and memory usage, and command.
+Resource Monitoring: Tracks CPU, memory, disk I/O, and network usage over time.c Process Display: Lists the top active processes with details including PID, name, CPU and memory usage, and command.
 System Information: Shows operating system details and battery status (if available).
 Real-time Dashboard: Presents all statistics in a dynamic terminal dashboard with graphs and tables.